MauriceDroll/LLM_Scene_Docker/README.md

    - Press start key on the left side of the smartPAD so that the robot interpreter status indicator turns green
      <font size="1"> (the area around the "R" in the status bar at the top of the smartHMI) </font>
-   - If T1 or T2 operating mode is selected instead of Aut, one of the enabling switches on the rear of the smartPAD has to be held in center position to start the program and the start key has to be held constantly to continue running the program
+   - If T1 or T2 operating mode is selected instead of Aut, one of the enabling switches on the rear of the smartPAD has to be held in center position and the start key has to be held constantly to continue running the program
 ### Setup ROS2 environment
 1. Clone and build repository "R2E Tutorial"